The Runaways: Fame

-The Runaways were signed to Mercury Records in 1976 and their debut album, The Runaways, was released shortly afterward.
+Phonogram/Mercury Records' West Coast director of A&R, Denny Rosencrantz, agreed to sign the Runaways on December 12, 1975.
+The band recorded their debut album The Runaways in January 1976 and released it in March through Mercury.
+The album debuted at number 188 on the Cash Box top albums chart, received favorable reviews, and was promoted through numerous radio adds, achieving sales of 70,000 units in 1976.

 The band toured the U.S. in support of headlining groups such as Cheap Trick, Van Halen, Talking Heads, and Tom Petty and the Heartbreakers.
-For their stage performance, the documentary Edgeplay: A Film About the Runaways (directed by former Runaway bassist Vicki Blue) revealed each girl patterned herself after their musical idol: Currie on David Bowie, Jett on Suzi Quatro, Ford on a cross between Jeff Beck and Ritchie Blackmore, West on Roger Taylor, and Fox on Gene Simmons.
+For their stage performance, the 2004 documentary Edgeplay: A Film About the Runaways (directed by former Runaway bassist Vicki Blue) revealed each girl patterned herself after their musical idol: Currie on David Bowie, Jett on Suzi Quatro, Ford on a cross between Jeff Beck and Ritchie Blackmore, West on Roger Taylor, and Fox on Gene Simmons.

+The Runaways were the subject of a writeup in People magazine in September 1976.
+A week later, Fowley severed his ties with the band and forfeited his rights, titles, claims, and merchandising ownership to Mercury Records.
+Mercury refused to accept Fowley's stakehold in the band and turned it back to him the following week.
+Fowley and the band reconciled in November and returned to the studio to record their followup album Queens of Noise.
+The album was released on January 7, 1977.

-Their second album, Queens of Noise, was released in 1977 and the band performed a world tour in support of the album.
-The Runaways quickly became lumped in with the growing punk rock movement.
+The Runaways performed a world tour in support of Queens of Noise.
+The band quickly became lumped in with the growing punk rock movement.
 The band (already fixtures on the West Coast punk scene) formed alliances with mostly male punk bands such as the Ramones and the Dead Boys (via New York City's CBGB) as well as the British punk scene by hanging out with the likes of the Damned, Generation X and the Sex Pistols.

 In the summer of 1977, booking agent David Libert secured dates in Japan, where they played a string of sold-out shows.
 They were unprepared for the onslaught of fans that greeted them at the airport.
-Jett later described the mass hysteria as "like Beatlemania".
-While in Japan, the Runaways had a TV special, did numerous television appearances, and released the album Live in Japan, which went gold.
-While in Japan, Fox left the band shortly before the group was scheduled to appear at the 1977 Tokyo Music Festival.
-Many years later, she told the Telegraph her relationship with the band deteriorated after Fowley raped her in front of a roomful of people.
-Jett took over bass duties until the group returned home and recruited Vicki Blue.
-Currie then left the group after a blow-up with Ford in the fall of 1977.
-Jett, who had previously shared vocals with Currie, took over lead vocals full-time.
-The band released their fourth album, Waitin' for the Night, and started a world tour in support of the Ramones.
+Jett later described the mass hysteria as "just like Beatlemania".
+While in Japan, the Runaways had a TV special, made numerous television appearances, and released the album Live in Japan, which went gold.
+Jackie Fox left mid-tour and was replaced by bassist Vicki Blue when the group returned to America.

+Cherie Currie left the band on August 9, 1977.
+Fowley recorded the Runaways' third LP, Waitin' for the Night, at Larrabee Studios the same month, with the band as a four-piece and with Joan Jett on vocals.
+The album was released on October 17, 1977, and was the final album that Fowley would record with the group.